 We also serve as a testing center for students registered with Disability Support Services and for graduate school language exams.
 In addition, we provide referral services to outside agencies or practitioners when we determine that a student's needs would be better met by an outside provider.

 Full-time students whose treatment needs fall within our scope of services may be eligible for individual psychotherapy, psychiatry, and group therapy.
-Full-time students (including law students enrolled for at least 8 credit hours) may receive up to 45 in-person appointments (i.e., intakes, consultations, emergencies, Let's Talk appointments, and individual therapy sessions) over the course of their time at Catholic as either an undergraduate, graduate, or law student.
-Part-time students are not eligible for individual therapy services or psychiatry, but may receive a one-time consultation to facilitate the referral process to an outside provider.
-Group therapy sessions are unlimited for full-time and part-time CUA students.
-There is no fee for counseling services.
+Full-time students (including law students enrolled for at least 8 credit hours) may receive weekly individual therapy appointments for up to 10 consecutive weeks following intake, before shifting to appointments held every two weeks.
+There is an overall limit of 45 individual therapy appointments (i.e., intakes, consultations, emergencies, Let's Talk appointments, and individual therapy sessions) over the course of a student's time at Catholic as either an undergraduate, graduate, or law student.

 Limits to Our Services